piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 **NOTE**

-> If you'll not define the **type** attribute for a parameter, the XmlFileLoader will try evaluate the value of this parameter
+> If you will not define the **type** attribute for a parameter, the loader will try evaluate the value of this parameter
 > to a php value, so e.g. true will be evaluated as the boolean type and not as string containing the "true".
 You can
 > always cancel this behaviour by defining this attribute with the **string** value.